jpetazzo/intro-to-docker/slides/Ambassadors/Body.md

 <!SLIDE>
 # Interacting with ambassadors

-* The web application container uses a normal link to connect to the ambassador.
+* The web application container uses normal Docker networking to connect to the ambassador.
-* The database container is linked with an ambassador as well.
+* The database container also talks with an ambassador.
 * For both containers, there is no difference between normal operation and operation with ambassador containers.
-* If the database container is moved, its new location will be tracked by the ambassador containers, and the web application container will still be able to connect, without reconfiguration.
+* If the database container is moved (or a failover happens), its new location will be tracked by the ambassador containers, and the web application container will still be able to connect, without reconfiguration.